python/cpython/Doc/library/sys.rst

-   :class:`~collections.namedtuple` of the form `(firstiter, finalizer)`, where *firstiter* and *finalizer* are expected to be either ``None`` or functions which take an :term:`asynchronous generator iterator` as an argument, and are used to schedule finalization of an asychronous generator by an event loop.
+   :class:`~collections.namedtuple` of the form `(firstiter, finalizer)`, where *firstiter* and *finalizer* are expected to be either ``None`` or functions which take an :term:`asynchronous generator iterator` as an argument, and are used to schedule finalization of an asynchronous generator by an event loop.

    .. versionadded:: 3.6